loopwerk/loopwerk.io/content/articles/2023-03-03-setting-up-debian-11.md

 - `/*TMS*/$FRONTEND_DOMAIN/*TME*/`: domain that's used for your frontend, like `www.example.com` (again without `http://` or `https://`)
 - `/*TMS*/$NAKED_DOMAIN/*TME*/`: the "naked" domain that's used for your frontend, without the `www` like `example.com` (you guessed it, without `http://` or `https://`)

+# Chapter 1 - Setting up the basics

 ## 1.1 - Setting up the accounts

-Most of this information came from [this tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-11), please refer to that if you want the full explanation for what the commands do.

 First we're going to login as root, create a new user, and then allow the new user to run commands as root with `sudo`.